YouX subscription

 Mixed Reality

-It's a mix of virtual and augmented reality elements.
-It spans VR and AR within a broader spectrum called the "Reality-Virtuality Continuum", and attempts to combine elements from the real and virtual worlds in environments where physical and digital objects can live together and interact in real time.
+It is a mix of elements of virtual and augmented reality.
+It encompasses VR and AR within a broader spectrum called the "Reality-Virtuality Continuum", and attempts to combine elements of the real and virtual worlds into environments where physical and digital objects can live together and interact in real time.

 WebAR